geoffreytools/free-types/doc/ADTs.md

 ## Algebraic data types

+> **Warning**
+> This content is outdated.
+I may update it with newer patterns or remove it entierely as algerbraic data types are not the focus of this library.
+Notably, fp-ts has gone through radical transformations since it was written (which is long before it was even published).
+Their HKT implementation no longer relies on a URI and uses positional arguments to deal with arity and variance.

 One can't reasonably implement higher kinded types without mentioning ADTs.

 The state of the art on the matter is I believe [fp-ts](https://github.com/gcanti/fp-ts), and actually you could simply copy and paste the way they implement static land with free types: you would only need to get rid of the `URI` / module augmentation shcheme which is no longer necessary.